 Paula Hall is a UKCP Accredited Sexual & Relationship Psychotherapist who specialises in helping people affected by sex addiction and porn addiction.
 Since her work in this field began, over 15 years ago, she has become increasingly passionate about developing national and international services to meet the ever growing problem.
 Furthermore, she campaigns for better education and social responsibility to protect others from falling into the sexual addiction trap (see her TEDx talk).
 She believes that overcoming sex addiction requires compassion, commitment and courage and she adopts these principles personally in her therapeutic approach.

-Paula’s publishing career continued with Sex Addiction – The Partners Perspective (Routledge 2015) and Confronting Porn (Care 2016) and she is currently writing Sex Addiction – A Guide for Couples, due for release Autumn 2018.
+Paula’s publishing career continued with Sex Addiction: The Partners Perspective (Routledge 2015) and Confronting Porn (Care 2016) and she has just published Sex Addiction: A Guide for Couples.
 She has also been published in a number of academic journals and written articles for the professional press.
-Paula was a founder member of ATSAC (Association for the Treatment of Sexual Addiction & Compulsivity), serving as Chair for three years. and recently became Head of Recovery for The Naked Truth Project here in the UK.
+Paula was a founder member of ATSAC (Association for the Treatment of Sexual Addiction & Compulsivity), serving as Chair for three years.
 As a member of SASH (Society for the Advancement of Sexual Health) and former board member, Paula continues to develop her expertise alongside advancements in research and treatment from the US.

 Paula has spoken at conferences in the UK, Europe and in the US on behalf of ESSM, UKCP, BACP, ATSAC, UKESAD and The International Sex Addiction Conference.
 Media work has included appearances on BBC2’s Newsnight, ITV’s This Morning, Radio 4’s Woman’s Hour and the Moral Maze and Channel 4’s acclaimed Porn on the Brain.
 She is also a regular expert contributor to articles about sex addiction and its impact on partners and society within the national press and radio.